makyo/writing/work/sawtooth/overclassification/overclassification.md

 "Yeah, it's crazy out.
 Been through cold snaps before, but not stuck out in one like that."

 Dani stacked the plates in the sink, right where they belonged, and thought of Anne.
 Here was this sudden ringtail-shaped kink in her life.
 She felt confused and anxious and tense.
-She'd have work tomorrow, and this wasn't how she'd picture'd her Sunday would go.
+She'd have work tomorrow, and this wasn't how she'd pictured her Sunday would go.

 "Listen, I--"